The Answer to Stronger, Softer Hair?

 For those lucky enough to have both damaged and dry hair (like me), I’ve found using a moisturising shampoo and conditioner alongside this works well- making my hair look healthier and shinier overall.

 I would also point out just how tiny this bottle is, particularly if you have a lot of hair (again, like me).
-For travel purposes the 100 ml here may be handy, but for actually using on a regular basis I find that I’m reordering this a lot- so it would be great if Olaplex launched a larger version.
+For travel purposes the 100 ml here may be handy, but for actually using on a regular basis I find that I’m reordering this a lot- so it’s great to see Olaplex offering a supersize 250 ml version now.

 I do think that for me this absolutely delivers on its claims, though, and it’s also paraben, sulfate, phthalate and cruelty-free, as well as vegan.